Phyllis M. Ryan: "Dump the Duke" campaign

 Ryan, her husband William, and Hubie Jones, another social activist in Boston, created the 'Should Dukakis Be Governor?'
-Committee in 1976 to organize the 'Dump the Duke' movement.
-The committee sought to raise awareness of and opposition to Massachusetts Governor Michael Dukakis's cuts to welfare funding in 1975.
+Committee in 1976 to organize the "Dump the Duke" movement.
+The committee's goal was to raise awareness of and opposition to Massachusetts Governor Michael Dukakis's cuts to welfare funding in 1975.
 Their campaign sought to expose what they saw as contradictions between Dukakis's campaign promises and his actions in office in an effort to undermine his political authority and re-election.

 Fair housing

 The mission of the Fair Housing Federation of Greater Boston was to eliminate housing discrimination in Boston's predominantly white suburbs.
-Ryan led the campaign in Brookline, Massachusetts, where she urged other Brookline residents to sign a "Good Neighbor" statement as a declaration that race would not factor in a decision to sell their house.
+Ryan led the campaign in Brookline, Massachusetts, where she urged other Brookline residents to sign a "Good Neighbor" statement as a declaration that race would not factor into the decision to sell one's house.
 80% of the residents who signed the statement also added stickers to the doors of their homes.

 Prison reform

-Ryan, as part of the Ad Hoc Committee on Prison Reform, worked to improve conditions of prisons, with efforts particularly focused in the Walpole State Prison in Walpole, Massachusetts.
-Ryan and the Committee started a civilian observation program that brought civilians into the prisons to witness prison conditions first-hand.
-She also worked closely with inmates to advocate and help them advocate for their rights, especially when it came to prison guard brutality.
+Ryan, as part of the Ad Hoc Committee on Prison Reform, worked to improve conditions of prisons, with efforts particularly focused on Walpole State Prison in Walpole, Massachusetts.
+Ryan and the Committee started a civilian observation program that brought civilians into the prisons to witness conditions first-hand.
+She also worked closely with inmates to advocate and help them advocate for their rights, especially when it came to prison-guard brutality.

 Welfare reform

-In 1972, the Senate Finance Committee amended a welfare reform bill that passed through the United States House of Representatives and added a clause that would require welfare recipients to work on Federal projects in order to continue to receive Federal aid.
-Ryan, a member of the Committee Against Bogus Welfare Reform, spoke out against the bill for requiring work with no guaranteed minimum wage from those who are already in need.
-She also argued that single mothers on this welfare plan would have to then find daycare for their children.
+In 1972, after a welfare reform bill passed the U.S. House of Representatives, the Senate Finance Committee amended the bill, adding a clause that would require welfare recipients to work on Federal projects in order to continue receiving Federal aid.
+Ryan, a member of the Committee Against Bogus Welfare Reform, spoke out against the amended bill for requiring work, with no guaranteed minimum wage, from those already in need.
+She also argued that single mothers on this welfare plan would have to find affordable daycare for their children.
 The amendment ended up being rescinded from the bill.